situmtech/situm-android-getting-started/README.md

 Go to the developers section of the dashboard and download the full documentation of the SDK, including the javadoc with all the available functionalities.

-For any other question, contact us by mail at mobile@situm.es or send us your comments and suggestions to our website https://situm.es
+For any other question, contact us in https://situm.es/contact.